fenago/apache-cassandra/lab_6.md

 We can create an additional column, say `watch_list_code` , for this particular purpose.
 The new table is called `watchlist` and will be created in the
-`packtcdma` keyspace.
+`fenagocdma` keyspace.
 The CQL statement is shown in `chapter06_001.py`: